Admission arrangements for entry into Year 7 in September 2019

 Parents and children who intend applying for a place are invited to attend at least one of the Open Day sessions held in September.
 A tour of the school will be available, together with the opportunity to meet the teaching staff, and there will be an address by the Headteacher in the school hall.
 It is on these occasions that the school’s prospectus and current examination results will be available.

 Waiting lists will be held in the same order as the admission criteria.
-The waiting list will operate until the end of the academic year.
-If, at the end of the academic year, parents wish their child/ward to be considered for entry to the subsequent year group, they will be required to apply afresh.
+The secondary transfer waiting list will operate until the end of the year, 31 December 2018.

 If your child’s application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for submitting an appeal.
 Under the Schools Standard and Framework Act the Governing Board of the school has to make appeal arrangements for parents who wish to appeal against their child not receiving an offer of admission to the school.
 Parents may appeal against the Governor’s decision.
 If you wish to appeal, you must set out the grounds for your appeal in writing and send it to the following address: email@example.com